Tallebung (100% SKY)

 Demonstration of Ore Sorting Process – Video courtesy of Carlos Crowley Vazquez, BOEq & TOMRA Ore Sorting Solutions

-The TOMRA Ore Sorting process at Tallebung requires no use of water or chemicals and reduces the total mass for further processing by at least 60-70%.
-This technology significantly reduces the use of water by a similar 60-70% in the processing and further work is planned to use the rejected mass from the Ore Sorting as barren waste material for sheeting roads, construction projects or other alternative income streams.
+The TOMRA Ore Sorting process at Tallebung requires no use of water or chemicals and reduces the total mass for further processing by 80%.
+Therefore, the technology significantly reduces the amount of water used for processing by 80% or 4/5th and further work is planned to determine the suitability of the rejected Ore Sorting mass for use as barren waste material.
+This material may then be useful for sheeting roads or to be sold for use in other regional construction projects.

-In addition to the Ore Sorting benefits, the gravity processing method to concentrate the tin at Tallebung only uses water recycled through the plant.
-This further reduces any water future water requirements and avoids using large quantities of chemicals required by some other tin concentration processing methods.
+In addition to the Ore Sorting benefits, the gravity processing method only uses water through the plant to concentrate the tin at Tallebung and recycles this water throughout the plant.
+This further reduces any future water requirements and avoids using large quantities of chemicals required by some other tin concentration operations.
+The simple gravity concentrate method and the TOMRA Ore Sorting reduce any waste and does not require the treatment and storage of large amounts of chemicals from mining and processing at Tallebung.

 Mining History of the Tallebung Tin Field